rizac/eGSIM/README.md

 <details>
   <summary>Implementation note (for future planning)</summary>

-In the current implementation parsed flatfiles (GroundMotionTables) are stored as HDF files using pytables (see `smtk` package).
-These HDF files (which are *not* readable through `pandas.read_hdf` by the way) are stored in the "media" directory (see [installation for production](#Installation_(production)) for further details).
+In the current implementation, each parsed flatfile is stored as HDF file using pytables (see `smtk` package).
+These HDF files (which are *not* readable through `pandas.read_hdf` by the way) are stored in the "media" directory (see [installation for production](#Installation-(production)) for details).

-This is due to several legacy reasons but also has several drawbacks:
+This method, which is due to several legacy reasons, has also some drawbacks:

-1. It makes the data handling process more complex with several management commands and storages (db + HDF)
+1. It makes the data handling more complex with several management commands and storages (flatfile vs. database, as you can see here)

-2. It has to be redone if new flatfile columns (GSIM required attributes) are added in OpenQuake
+2. It has to be re-done if new flatfile columns (GSIM "required" attributes) are added in OpenQuake

-It might be probably safer to store data using the database, to use a single storage point for all, exploit Django migration features (e.g., make the addition of new columns easier).
-Also, we could implement in the command `initdb` a way to populate once all eGSIM data.
-The idea is to keep a 'data' directory (maybe separated from the project if too big) and then for any new data in the 'data' directory, add code to the 'initdb' command
+Therefore, it might be probably safer to store all eGSIM data in the database, using a single storage point, exploit Django migration features (e.g., make the addition of new columns easier).
+Note however that storing a flatfile in the database has some caveats:

-This is probably the best way to go if in the future we will have several flatfiles but note some caveats:

 1. Implement array types for IMT components (or better, orientations.
 See e.g. https://ds.iris.edu/ds/nodes/dmc/data/formats/seed-channel-naming/).